XtEsco/Snipuzz/README.md

 # Snipuzz
-a blackbox network fuzzer for IoT devices
+A blackbox network fuzzer for IoT devices